RafLew84/NEtCAT_LFA/README.md

 Sample STM datasets are located in the `data/` directory and can be used to explore the interface and analysis workflow.

+## 3D Visualization Tips

+- Launch the interactive 3D lattice viewer from the real-space visualizer to inspect substrate and adsorbate supercells.
+- Use the new layer offset controls (ΔX/ΔY) to nudge substrate or adsorbate atoms when layers render side-by-side.
+- These shifts are stored in the session, letting you fine-tune alignment before exporting screenshots or continuing analysis.
 ## Typical Workflow

 1. **Load data**: Use `File > Open...` to import STM files.
 Each image is added